hammerdirt-analyst/qualite-deau/titlepage.md

 _authors: Rachel, Roger_

-The Hackuarium has been monitoring the bathing water quality from June to August in the Baye de Montreux since 2016.
-This is a record of the results.
+The public service community laboratory association, Hackuarium, has been monitoring recreational water quality on Lake Geneva with eight-week summer sampling campaigns in Montreux since 2016.
+This pulls together analyses and summarises results of this volunteer work.

 ## Introduction

-* Needs to be completed
+Lifeguards from Montreux, who had participated in an open summer school around nanotech devices to detect pollution, joined in for one of the regular Hackuarium evenings, #OpenHackuarium, in February 2016 for brainstorming about ways to locally monitor lake water pollution.
+Microbiological assays were suggested, as used already for several citizen science efforts by groups like WaterWatch.

 ## Pariticpating orgainzations